pavel-a/ddverpatch/ReadMe-verpatch.txt

 /fn - preserves Original filename, Internal name in the existing version resource of the file.
 /langid <number> - language id for new version resource.
-     Use with /va.
+     Use with /va or /rf.
 Default is Language Neutral.
      <number> is combination of primary and sublanguage IDs.
 ENU is 1033 or 0x409.
 /vo - outputs the version info in RC format to stdout.
      This can be used with /xi to dump a version resource without modification.